 - a: the business of insuring persons or property b: coverage by contract whereby one party undertakes to indemnify or guarantee another against loss by a specified contingency or peril c: the sum for which something is insured

-- a means of guaranteeing protection or safety <the contract is your insurance against price changes>
+- a means of guaranteeing protection or safety

-Any one who has purchased a home or driven an automobile has had some exposure to insurance products and would have at least a basic under-standing of nature and functions of insurance coverages.
+Any one who has purchased a home or driven an automobile has had some exposure to insurance products and would have at least a basic understanding of nature and functions of insurance coverages.
 Architects and engineers are faced with some very unique insurance requirements.
-Not only are design professionals required to purchase a variety of different types of polices they need to have a general understanding of the coverages that protect owners and contractors involved in construction projects.
+Not only are design professionals required to purchase a variety of different types of policies they need to have a general understanding of the coverages that protect owners and contractors involved in construction projects.
 To complicate matters the insurance world has a jargon of its own and is not afraid to use it.